 Being multifunctional reduces the need of buying several different products, of which many would gather dust in your cupboard for several months each year.

-We chose a material, which is recyclable, durable and low material carbon intensity & production emissions, which all reduce the CO2 footprint of the product.
+We also chose a material, which is recyclable, durable and has a low material carbon intensity & production emissions, which all reduce the CO2 footprint of the product.

 We decided to purchase the molds locally, instead of Asia, which is now pretty much the norm.
 Our contract manufacturer is located in Finland and the assembly + warehousing is mere 30 km´s from the production.